KazaiMazai/SwiftletModel/README.md

 ### Handling incomplete Related Entity Models

-When assigning related nested entities, we can mark them as fragments to ulitise fragment merging strategy:
+When assigning related nested entities, we can mark them as fragments to utilise fragment merging strategy:

 ```swift